quii/learn-go-with-tests/context.md

 This approach is ok, but is it idiomatic?

-Does it make sense for our web server to be concerned with manually cancelling `Store`?
+Does it make sense for our web server to be concerned with manually canceling `Store`?
 What if `Store` also happens to depend on other slow-running processes?
 We'll have to make sure that `Store.Cancel` correctly propagates the cancellation to all of its dependants.

 One of the main points of `context` is that it is a consistent way of offering cancellation.